Gov. Jay Inslee praises Spokane's in-person classes after visit to Stevens Elementary School

 Inslee sat back and told the group he was “impressed with the collegiality and the teamwork.”

-During the news conference that followed, Inslee noted that residents are receiving 40,000 doses of coronavirus vaccine every day and that teachers are moving up the line.
+During the press conference that followed, Inslee noted that residents are receiving 40,000 doses of coronavirus vaccine every day and that teachers are moving up the line.

 However, he couldn’t offer an estimate of when they would reach the head of that line.